petertill/VonaTrack/README.md

 # VonaTrack
-A test Android app based on the original holavonat.hu domain.
+A test Android app based on the original holavonat.hu site.
 Not affiliated with MÁV in any way